Global Ship Lease Inc. (GSL) and the Battle of Fundamentals vs. Technicals

 B. Riley FBR gave a rating of “Buy” to GSL, setting the target price at $15 in the report published on September 30th of the previous year.

-After a stumble in the market that brought GSL to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -7.85% of loss for the given period.
+After a stumble in the market that brought GSL to its low price for the period of the last 52 weeks, the company was able to rebound, for now settling with 2.12% of gains for the given period.

-Volatility was left at 4.35%, however, over the last 30 days, the volatility rate increased by 6.34%, as shares surge +9.11% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -1.21% lower at present.
+Volatility was left at 4.58%, however, over the last 30 days, the volatility rate increased by 5.68%, as shares surge +17.35% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +18.06% upper at present.

-During the last 5 trading sessions, GSL fell by -0.53%, which changed the moving average for the period of 200-days by +82.04% in comparison to the 20-day moving average, which settled at $23.32.
-In addition, Global Ship Lease Inc. saw 6.63% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, GSL rose by +20.51%, which changed the moving average for the period of 200-days by +97.54% in comparison to the 20-day moving average, which settled at $23.90.
+In addition, Global Ship Lease Inc. saw 17.07% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for GSL